Louis IX of France: Veneration as a saint

 Pope Boniface VIII proclaimed the canonization of Louis in 1297; he is the only French king to be declared a saint.
 Louis IX is often considered the model of the ideal Christian monarch.
+His faults in modern eyes, that of “vicious” antisemitism and disastrous Crusading, have also been viewed as evidence of a ethical and spiritual consistency, an admirable quality of a good ruler.

 Named in his honour, the Sisters of Charity of St. Louis is a Roman Catholic religious order founded in Vannes, France, in 1803.
 A similar order, the Sisters of St Louis, was founded in Juilly in 1842.

 He is honoured as co-patron of the Third Order of St. Francis, which claims him as a member of the Order.
 When he became king, over a hundred poor people were served meals in his house on ordinary days.
 Often the king served these guests himself.
 His acts of charity, coupled with his devout religious practices, gave rise to the legend that he joined the Third Order of St. Francis, though it is unlikely that he ever actually joined the order.

-The Catholic Church and Episcopal Church honor him with a feast day on 25 August.
+The Roman Catholic and Episcopal Churches honor him with a feast day on 25 August.